- Mind Map View

 15. Lewit, K., Manipulative Therapy in Rehabilitation of the Locomotor System.
 2nd ed.
 1991, Oxford: Butterworth-Heinemann.

-16. Liebenson, C., Integrating Rehabilitation into Chiropractic Practice, in Rehabilitation of the Spine, A Practitioner's Manual, C. Liebenson, Editor.
-1996, Williams & Wilkins: Los Angeles, CA.
+16. Liebenson, C., ed.
+Rehabilitation of the Spine - A Practitioner's Manual.
+1996, Williams & Wilkins: Pennsylvania

-17. Kuchera, M.L., Treatment of Graviational Strain Pathophysiology, in Movement, Stability, & Low Back Pain: The essential role of the pelvis, A. Vleeming, et al., Editors.
+17. Kuchera, M.L., Treatment of Gravitational Strain Pathophysiology, in Movement, Stability, & Low Back Pain: The essential role of the pelvis, A. Vleeming, et al., Editors.
 1997, Churchill Livinstone: New York. p.
 477-99.

 18. Jungmann, M., Abdomino-pelvic pain caused by gravitational strain.
 Southwestern Medicine, 1961.
 42(11): p.
 501-508.

 19. Pearcy, M.J. and S.B.
 Tibrewal, Axial rotation and lateral bending in the normal lumbar spine measured by three-dimensional radiography.
 Spine, 1984.
 9(6): p.
 582-7.

 20. Panjabi, M., et al., How does posture affect coupling in the lumbar spine?
 Spine, 1989.
 14(9): p.
 1002-11.